istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Istio egress traffic control is **transparent** with regard to TLS traffic, since Istio is transparent: you don't need to change the applications or configure their containers.
-For HTTP traffic with TLS origination, you must configure the applications to use HTTP instead of HTTPS when the applications run with Istio sidecars injected.
+For HTTP traffic with TLS origination, you must configure the applications in the mesh to use HTTP instead of HTTPS.

 Istio egress traffic control is **Kubernetes-aware**: the identity of the source of egress traffic is based on Kubernetes service accounts.
 Istio egress traffic control is better than the legacy DNS-aware proxies or firewalls which